Evan-wyl/RLAlgorithms/README.md

 # RLAlgorithms
-This repository mainly includes codes of RL algorithm, such as DQN|DDPG, which have been implemented under the environemnt of CartPole.And the Deep Learning architecture of Pythorch is used in these implementations.
+This repository mainly includes codes of RL algorithm, such as DQN|DDPG, which have been implemented under the environemnt of gym.And the Deep Learning architecture of Pythorch is used in these implementations.
+All codes can be run!😊✨

 # Environment
 1. Python  3.7.0